bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 issues is to try compiling the kernel with the least number of debugs and "rare" features turned on as possible.

-#### Unusual tracebacks and errors on bootup
+#### Unusual tracebacks and warnings on bootup
-Due to some minor incompatibilities between the new kernel and some of the original software on the Seagate Central, a careful examination of the bootup logs may reveal some error messages and tracebacks.
+Due to some minor incompatibilities between the new kernel and some of the original software on the Seagate Central, a careful examination of the bootup logs may reveal some warning messages and tracebacks.

 These messages do not impact on the main functionality of the unit.

-Some examples of these messages include
+Some examples of these warning messages include

     WARNING: CPU: X PID: XX at mm/vmalloc.c:XXX vunmap_range_noflush+0xXX/0xXX

     WARNING: CPU: X PID: XXXX at arch/arm/mm/physaddr.c:XX __virt_to_phys+0xXX/0xXX kernel: virt_to_phys used for non-linear address: XXXXXXXX (0xXXXXXXXX)

-    udevd[XXX]: BUS= will be removed in a future udev version, please use SUBSYSTEM= to match the event device, or SUBSYSTEMS= to match a parent device, in /etc/udev/rules.d/98-custom-usb.rules:10

-    udevd (XXX): /proc/XXX/oom_adj is deprecated, please use /proc/XXX/oom_score_adj instead.

 These warnings seem to occur due to some of the proprietary Seagate Central software, particularly the "ledmanager" and "networklan" tools.